Leviticus (band)

 Leviticus is a Christian metal band from Sweden.
-The band formed in 1981 and is led by Bjorn Stigsson.
+The band formed in 1981 and led by Björn Stigsson until his passing in 2026.
 They released four albums before breaking up in 1990.

 Background

 The band's early releases were metal with symphonic influences using the Roland synthesizer guitar and Moog Taurus pedals.
 Knights of Heaven showed a move toward a more melodic rock based sound.